 “We’re not looking to become a firm that builds five to ten thousand units a year.
 We’re looking to start 2,500 a year but in the best locations,” he says.

 The Krivor brothers entered real estate in 2005, flipping houses before Russ was even out of college.
 Though he was top of his class at Northwestern, he left school to commit himself to his growing venture.
 He managed to build and sell 150 homes in two years, before transitioning to multi-family units.

-Accustomed to working with family and trusted staff, Russ wants DLC to remain privately owned and to maintain its long-term relationships with investors and renters.
+Accustomed to working with family and trusted staff, Igor and Russ want DLC to remain privately owned and to maintain its long-term relationships with investors and renters.

-Krivor carries that work ethic into DLC, where he says the secret sauce is actually quite simple.
+The brothers carry that work ethic into DLC, where they say the secret sauce is actually quite simple.

 “Just follow up and hustle.”